-This method is considered a permanent one, so if you intend to move houses in future, it is not the ideal method for you.
+Note: This method is considered a permanent one, so if you intend to move houses in the future, it is not the ideal method for you.

 Also, this technique is not highly recommendable by experts because when strong winds or storm strikes it’s likely that the legs of the trampoline will pull away from the cement and still cause damage.

 It is advisable to use anchoring kits that are made to hold the trampoline down.
 These wind anchoring kits if well installed have low cases of pulling away or letting the trampoline pull off.

 Method 2: Use Of Purchased Trampoline Wind Anchors